 The payment of allowances and reimbursement of expenses to elected members is detailed within the Local Government Act 1995, and the associated regulations.
-Risk Management considerations:

 If the policy is not amended to provide clarification for those governed by the policy and those required to implement the policy, this may result in some non compliance.
-Financial/Budget Implications:

 There are no financial implications as a result of agreeing to amend the policy.
-Policy implications: